-The best way to prepare for your BridgeClimb is to practice facing your fear on smaller challenges beforehand.
+The best way to prepare for your BridgeClimb is to practise facing your fear on smaller challenges beforehand.
 Some people have so much anxiety about heights that even thinking about heights can produce anxiety.
 Other people might need to do things like climbing ladders or looking out over increasingly high balconies in order to feel their fear.
 The key is to feel your fear but stay in that situation until it lessens.
 Your fear will always go away if you stay put and think helpful thoughts.
 Once you have faced a smaller challenge move on to a bigger one until you feel more ready to do the BridgeClimb Sampler.

 Your body is designed to keep you safe in the face of fear.
 As such, the body sensations that you experience when you are afraid (be it of a real threat or an imagined one like the BridgeClimb) are perfectly normal and safe.

 Your heart will begin to race and your breathing will get fast and shallow.
 This is the body’s way of preparing you to fight or run away from a threat, if there was an actual danger.
 Similarly you sweat to cool your body down if you are running or fighting.

 Some of our physical reactions occur because although our body is prepared for action, we are not actually fighting or running.
 For example, your muscles will get tight and you will tremble if they are full of blood and oxygen.
 You will also get dizzy if you have been breathing heavily and not using the oxygen up.
 Once again, all this is normal and the body is perfectly equipped to cope with this.